allen-frye/FSND/projects/03_coffee_shop_full_stack/starter_code/frontend/README.md

 ```bash
 ionic serve
 ```
+#NOTE: Finally got application to compile by following instructions from this post: https://#knowledge.udacity.com/questions/741138
+Had to go back to the repo and recopy package and package-lock.json.
+Also left out 12. ionic repair command.

 > _tip_: Do not use **ionic serve** in production.
 Instead, build Ionic into a build artifact for your desired platforms.
 > [Checkout the Ionic docs to learn more](https://ionicframework.com/docs/cli/commands/build)